Go to Next Chapter -- Return to Contents/Index

 party), like Alice Wagnall (who was also on her list), lived elsewhere and

 would both, India now decided, get their comeuppances another day.
-A good time, she believed, would be when
+A good time, she believed, would be

-they came looking for their mates.
+when they came looking for their mates.

 Alice, she was sure, would return soon looking for Sam.
-Sheldon, who lived across town, she did
+Sheldon, who lived across town, she

-not expect for several days.
+didn’t expect for several days.
 As

 fate would have it, however, she would bag Sheldon too.
 Tanya, with the excuse that Sheldon

-should not drink and drive, invited him to stay with her that night to sleep it
+shouldn’t drink and drive, invited him to stay with her that night to sleep it

 off.
-Sheldon, of course, had not
+Sheldon, of course, hadn’t

-drank as heavily as Tanya and could have safely driven home.
+drunk as heavily as Tanya and could have safely driven home.
 He understood Tanya’s true motive: she

 wanted him to sleep with her after the party.
 Ironically, sleep is exactly what his drunken fiancé and he